Echo-Life-ML-3D-Echolocation-Rescue-App/EchoLife-3D-AI-Echolocation-Rescue-Application/README.md

 # Echo-Life-ML-3D-Echolocation-Rescue-App
 Echo-Life - A Multimodal AI Rescue System - Empowering 3D Audio Exploration on Android

-You can support this project by buying us a coffee here: https://ko-fi.com/aestheticmayhem

 # Overview:
 Welcome to Echo-Life, an open-source and non-profit project dedicated to revolutionizing disaster response efforts.
 Echo-Life harnesses the power of cutting-edge technology to address one of the most critical challenges in disaster scenarios: locating and rescuing survivors trapped under debris caused by earthquakes, floods, and other natural disasters.

 Abstract
 Echo-Life 3D-AudioNet represent an innovative projects that harness the power of artificial intelligence and advanced technology to address critical challenges.
 Echo-Life focuses on enhancing disaster response through multimodal AI, while  the creation pf 3D-AudioNet empowers users to explore 3D audio environments on Android devices.
 This project provides insights into the technical foundations, methodologies, and steps involved in bringing these projects to life.

+Don't hesitate to reach out if you're a developer interested in joining our project.
+We can add you as a collaborator.
+Additionally, if you represent an institution that can assist with data collection and model training, please get in touch.
+You can also support us by contributing to the ongoing costs of GPT-4 API coding through crowdfunding or simply buying us a coffee. https://ko-fi.com/aestheticmayhem

 ![2e2c570cca8e403cab5cc3698d34be38 (1)](https://github.com/Echo-Life-ML-3D-Echolocation-Rescue-App/Echo-Life-ML-3D-Echolocation-Rescue-App/assets/111237581/8e132701-f7a2-4c46-b994-ba7c46c24713)